1987 World Series

 The 1987 NLCS was a much closer race, with four of the seven games being decided by two or fewer runs.
 The Cardinals eventually hung on to defeat the San Francisco Giants and return to the World series for the third time in 6 years.

 The 1987 Series was remarkable in several regards: it featured the first World Series game played in an indoor stadium (the Hubert H. Humphrey Metrodome), and was the first World Series in which all games were won by the home team.
 The Twins set the record for the worst regular season won-loss record of any World Series championship team (85-77, .525).
 This record stood until broken in 2006 by the St. Louis Cardinals, who won the World Series after going 83-78 (.516).
+Game 6 was also the most recent World Series game to be played in the daytime.
+But being indoors in the Metrodome, it was still played under lights.

 For this World Series, the powerhouse Cardinals were expected to make quick work of the supposedly-hapless Twins, who in addition to their poor record were considered to have no reliable pitchers behind aces Bert Blyleven and Frank Viola.
 However, the Cards were weakened by a number of key injuries, including to 1B Jack Clark and 3B Terry Pendleton, while the Twins were fully healthy and were helped by scheduled off-days which meant their two aces could start five of the seven games.
 The Cards did not have a pitching ace (three different pitchers recorded 11 wins to lead the team), a distinct disadvantage in a short series.
 Thus, a pesky Twins team, the Metrodome and the screaming fans conspired to make victory in Minnesota impossible for the St. Louis team, and three of the four Dome games were well out of the Cards' reach by the seventh-inning stretch.